rossberg/camp/README.txt

 ...............

-The contents of a folder selected in the browser (including virtual folders like playlists) can be viewed in a number of interesting ways.
+The contents of a folder selected in the browser (including virtual folders like playlists) can be viewed in a number of exciting ways.

-* Tables: The view area can be hierarchically organised into artists, albums, and tracks tables, each of which can be toggled on or off using the buttons above the Browser.
+* Tables: The view area can be hierarchically organised into artists, albums, and tracks tables, each of which can be toggled on or off using the respective buttons above the Browser.

-* Grids: If you prefer a all of covers, albums and tracks can alternatively be viewed either as a cover grid.
-These options are cycled through by the aforementioned view toggles.
+* Grids: If you prefer a wall of covers, albums and tracks can alternatively be viewed as a cover grid.
+These options are cycled through by clicking the aforementioned view toggles multiple times.

 * Columns: Columns in a table can be resized and reordered by drag & drop on the column header as you would probably expect.
 Right-click on a header